Whose Name Comes Up? II: Benchmarking and Intervention-Based Auditing of LLM-Based Scholar Recommendation: Results (Extended)

-Here, social performance reflects the sum of parity scores across demographic attributes, including perceived gender, perceived ethnicity, publication prominence, and citation prominence, while technical performance aggregates validity, the complement of duplicates (uniqueness), and factuality across criteria (author, field, epoch, and seniority).
-Importantly, these aggregates are computed as per-model means, ensuring comparability across inference-time configurations with different numbers of requests.
-As the figure illustrates, model rankings along these axes are not fixed but depend on inference-time configuration.
+Model rankings along these axes depend on the inference-time configuration.
 Temperature variation largely preserves the baseline ordering, indicating that stochasticity alone does not materially alter the socio-technical frontier.
-Under these settings, \texttt{gemma-3-27b}~emerges as the strongest joint performer, despite being a medium-sized, open-weight, non-reasoning model.
+Under these settings, \texttt{gemma-3-27b}{} emerges as the strongest joint performer, despite being a medium-sized, open-weight, non-reasoning model.
 In contrast, \texttt{llama}~models consistently rank lower on social performance, even though \texttt{llama-4-mav}~attains the highest technical scores, highlighting a pronounced trade-off.
-Within the \texttt{gemini}~family, \texttt{gemini-2.5-flash}~outperforms \texttt{gemini-2.5-pro}~on technical metrics at baseline, while the reverse holds for social performance.
+Within the \texttt{gemini}~family, \texttt{gemini-2.5-flash}{} outperforms \texttt{gemini-2.5-pro}~on technical metrics at baseline, while the reverse holds for social performance.

-This ordering changes under constrained prompting and retrieval-augmented generation.
-Constrained prompting systematically increases social performance but reduces technical quality across models, reflecting a redistribution rather than a uniform improvement.
-Both constrained prompting and RAG, however, improve the relative technical performance of \texttt{gemini-2.5-pro}~compared to \texttt{gemini-2.5-flash}, demonstrating that inference-time interventions can shift the socio-technical frontier and alter which models are preferred under joint optimization criteria.
+The socio-technical frontier changes under constrained prompting and retrieval-augmented generation.
+Constrained prompting, applied only on the top 100 tasks, systematically increases social performance but reduces technical quality across models, reflecting a redistribution rather than a uniform improvement.
+Within the \texttt{gemini}~family, both constrained prompting and RAG are associated with stronger relative technical performance of \texttt{gemini-2.5-pro}~compared to \texttt{gemini-2.5-flash}, illustrating how inference-time interventions can shift the socio-technical frontier and alter which models are preferred under joint optimization criteria.
+A more appropriate comparison between constrained prompting, RAG, and their combination is provided in~\Cref{seq:rq2}.